Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// Update the final position from grid coordinates
+// Calculate world position from grid coordinates

 endPos = new Vector3(gridPosX, gridPosY);